lab-rasool/g-raphs/README.md

 # G-raphs

+To view the notebook, visit the following link: https://lab-rasool.github.io/g-raphs/

 ## Manual Installation

 1. Clone the repository to your local machine using `git clone` or download the zip file.